jboynyc/textnets/docs/installation.rst

 .. _`virtual environment`:
 https://packaging.python.org/tutorials/installing-packages/#creating-virtual-environments

-This is the preferred method to install **textnets**, as it will always install the most recent stable release.
+This is the preferred method to install **textnets**, as it always installs the most recent stable release.

 If you don't have pip installed, the `Python installation guide`_ can guide you